jannikmi/timezonefinder/README.md

 This is a fast and lightweight python project to lookup the corresponding timezone for a given lat/lng on earth entirely offline.

-This project is derived from and has been successfully tested against [pytzwhere](https://pypi.python.org/pypi/tzwhere/2.2) ([github](https://github.com/pegler/pytzwhere)), but it aims to provide improved performance and usability.
+This project is derived from and has been successfully tested against [pytzwhere](https://pypi.python.org/pypi/tzwhere/2.2) ([github](https://github.com/pegler/pytzwhere)), but aims to provide improved performance and usability.

-Timezones at sea are not yet supported (because somewhat special rules apply there).
+It is also similar to [django-geo-timezones](https://pypi.python.org/pypi/django-geo-timezones/0.1.2)

 The underlying timezone data is based on work done by [Eric Muller](http://efele.net/maps/tz/world/).

-It is also similar to [django-geo-timezones](https://pypi.python.org/pypi/django-geo-timezones/0.1.2)
+Timezones at sea and Antarctica are not yet supported (because somewhat special rules apply there).

+See [github](https://pypi.python.org/pypi/django-geo-timezones/0.1.2) for the correctly displayed readme.

 #Dependencies